 Using these types of search engines are just the start.
 It is possible to find scholarship opportunities in a more old-fashioned way, too.
-High-school guidance counselors should have access to plenty of possible scholarships.
+High-school guidance counselors should have access to plenty of potential scholarships.
 Guidance counselors, in fact, might represent the best way for students to find smaller, locally-based scholarships.

 These scholarships, often offered by private companies or charitable organizations, rarely have large advertising budgets.
 Because of this, they can be difficult to find.
-However, guidance counselors will know about them, and these school professionals can help parents and their children find the right scholarship opportunities.
+However, guidance counselors will know about them, and these school professionals can help parents and their children see the right scholarship opportunities.

 Targeting Your Search

 Does your son or daughter already have a career in mind?
 If so, that can help you narrow down your search for a scholarship.
 Most professions boast a trade association.
-Moreover, these associations often provide scholarships to students as a way to bring talented youngsters into the professions they represent.
+Moreover, these organizations often provide scholarships to students as a way to bring talented youngsters into the professions they represent.

 Search out these associations, call them and ask about the scholarships they offer.
-Local and state associations do not always offer the most lucrative scholarships -- some provide gifts of just $500 or so.
+Local and state associations do not always provide the most lucrative scholarships -- some provide gifts of just $500 or so.
 However, every little bit helps when you are trying to help your child cover the costs of a college education.

 You can also uncover scholarships through good detective work.
 Go to your local library and scour community newspapers.
 These smaller newspapers often run stories highlighting local youngsters who have won scholarships.
 Take note of the scholarships that these students are winning and the organizations that are awarding them.
 You might find an organization offering a scholarship opportunity that's perfect for your son or daughter.